slz4025/flame_fractals/README.md

 # flame_fractals
-Flame fractal generator.
-This is an implementation of the process described at [Flam3](https://flam3.com).
+This is an implementation of the flame fractal generator process described at [Flam3](https://flam3.com).

 This repo contains three files:
 - PlasFrac: The main file, where the fractal image is generated.